Quebec - Data Protection Overview

 However, personal information used to make a decision in relation to a person must be kept for at least one year following the decision.
 Moreover, if the organisation refuses to grant a request for access or rectification, the information that is the subject of the request must be kept for such time as is necessary to allow the person concerned to exhaust the recourses provided by law.

-Under Quebec's privacy laws, personal information concerning a child (under 14 years of age) may not be collected from him without the consent of the person having parental authority, unless collecting the information is clearly for the minor's benefit.
+Under Quebec's privacy laws, personal information concerning a child (under 14 years of age) may not be collected from them without the consent of the person having parental authority or their tutor, unless collecting the information is clearly for the minor's benefit.

-Consent to the processing of a child's personal information is given by the person having parental authority.
-When a minor is 14 years of age or over, consent is given by the minor or by the person having parental authority.
+Consent to the processing of a child's personal information is given by the person having parental authority or their tutor.
+When a minor is 14 years of age or over, consent is given by the minor or by the person having parental authority or their tutor.

 The Quebec Access Act has the same requirements.